Learn Cyclomat

 Outcome

-An evolving animation that remixes still artwork in surprising and mesmerizing ways
+An animation that smoothly evolves the artwork parameters in surprising and mesmerizing ways

 Ready to explore further?